 - 3/4 of 12th grade students, more than 2/3 of 10th grade students, and about two in five 8th grade students have consumed alcohol in their lifetime.

 - Although 60% of teens aged 15 and 16 reported drinking within a 12 month period, only 31% of their parents believed that their child drank during that time period.

 - From age 13 to 21, the percentage of people who report binge drinking increases from an estimated 1% to 50%.

 - Most of the criminal charges in alcohol poisoning death cases were against those who obtained alcohol for underage drinkers.

-- People age 12 to 20 years drink 11% of all the alcohol consumed in the U.S.
+- People ages 12 to 20 drink 11% of all the alcohol consumed in the U.S.

 - On average, underage drinkers consume more drinks per drinking occasion than adult drinkers.

 - Male drivers are roughly twice as likely as female drivers to have BACs of .08 or higher.

 - Unrestrained drivers 16 to 20 are over 3x as likely to be alcohol-impaired than restrained drivers of that age range.

 2012 Underage Drinking Statistics (Monitoring the Future)